FAQs - What Is FA?

 Who joins FA?

 The only membership requirement is a desire to stop eating addictively.
 Members are all ages and from every part of the world and include people who were morbidly obese, substantially underweight, or even at a normal weight.
 Regardless of their size, they were tormented by cravings, dieting, bulimia, and/or an obsession with exercise.
+You can take this quiz to find out if you might be a food addict.

 Am I a food addict?